By Phil Parrish on March 13th, 2018

 The industry’s underlying technology (e.g. ad servers, ad exchanges, DSPs, etc.) was built for programmatic display inventory, which is apples-to-oranges compared to digital audio.
 Streaming audio providers have had to build a lot of the ad tech themselves, and that’s not necessarily their strong suit.
 Many of the self-serve advertising platforms developed by streaming audio providers are clunky and lack many of the common features offered by DSPs.
 DSP companies (it can be argued) haven’t fully embraced the nuances of digital audio as an inventory source.
 This needs to change for digital audio to grow at a faster rate, but we at PrograMetrix are confident it’s going to happen!

-5. Confusion about creative specifications & ad formats for audio advertising
+5. Confusion about creative specifications and ad formats for audio advertising

 Modern marketers who have an evergreen programmatic campaign strategy can recite standard display ad specs in their sleep.
 Even mobile, video, and some native formats are mainstream in the industry today.
 There is less consensus in the industry about the specs for digital audio assets and companion banners than there is for ad specs across mobile, video, and native.